University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Assignments/major_project.md

 **You have the freedom to choose any dataset from any research article you would like**, however you need to let Dave know beforehand.

-If you cannot find a suitable dataset, we have provided a dataset from a plant RNAseq profiling study, which has multiple mutants of the histone deacetylase gene [`hda`](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4848314/), which is involved in the regulation of flowering time in *Arabidopsis thaliana*.
+If you cannot find a suitable dataset, we have provided datasets from two plant RNAseq profiling studies, one has multiple mutants of the histone deacetylase gene [`hda`](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4848314/), which is involved in the regulation of flowering time in *Arabidopsis thaliana*.
 The details of the sequencing experiment [are found at this GEO link](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE78946).
+The other study looks at fatty acid (FA) synthesis and has [three mutations that affect FA synthesis](https://www.pnas.org/content/111/3/1204).
+The information for the sequencing experiment [are found at this GEO link](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE53952).
 To ensure that everyone is not working on the same data, each student should work on a separate sample group:

 |ID      |Group |
 |:-------|:-----|